-Measure greenhouse gases correctly
+Accurately measuring greenhouse gases

 Can Vienna's greenhouse gas emissions be accurately measured?
 Bradley Matthews and his team are investigating this question in the Vienna Urban Carbon Laboratory (VUCL) project.
-The goal is to further develop the latest measurement methods and thus provide decision-makers with the basis for an improved monitoring system.
+The goal is to further develop the latest measurement methods and thus provide decision-makers with the information basis required for an improved monitoring system.